Who was Gautama Buddha?

 During these early years, Gautama experimented with various spiritual disciplines but rejected all of them.
 Buddha eventually attempted to live without even eating, an experiment that nearly killed him.
 This experience convinced him that neither greed nor austerity were the keys to happiness.
 He determined meditation to be the only way to determine truth.
 So, he sat under a tree and resolved to stay there until he had discovered ultimate truth.
 Nearly fifty days later, Siddhartha Gautama is said to have attained Enlightenment, or a state of perfect spiritual awareness.
 From this point on, he was known as “Buddha” or “The Enlightened One.”

 For the rest of his life, Buddha lived as a wandering teacher and developed a large following.
-The only teaching definitively tied to Buddha himself is an emphasis on meditation, as the “middle way” between hedonism and self-denial.
+The only teaching definitively tied to Buddha himself is an emphasis on meditation as the “middle way” between hedonism and self-denial.
 Whether by Buddha himself or by his early followers, Buddhism was founded on concepts such as the Four Noble Truths, the Eightfold Path, and a continuation of certain Hindu beliefs including karma and reincarnation.
 According to Buddhist teachings, life is suffering, and suffering is primarily caused by desire.
 The only way to break the cycle of rebirth, per Buddhism, is to shed all desires, follow the Middle Way, and attain the perfect state of emptiness.
-Once a person is purged of all cravings and repulsions, they become a Buddha and stop reincarnating.
+Once a person is purged of all cravings and repulsions, he or she becomes a Buddha and stops reincarnating.

 Gautama Buddha died around the age of eighty.
 Various biographical sources attribute his death to either food poisoning or a bowel obstruction.